 Important Dates for the Cherlwod family

 This web page shows only a small excerpt of our Cherlwod research.
-Another 207 words (15 lines of text) covering the years 1296, 1500, 1779, 1800, 1500, 1591 and 1688 are included under the topic Early Cherlwod History in all our PDF Extended History products and printed products wherever possible.
+Another 207 words (15 lines of text) covering the years 1296, 1500, 1779, 1800, 1592, 1500, 1591 and 1688 are included under the topic Early Cherlwod History in all our PDF Extended History products and printed products wherever possible.

 Cherlwod Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Cherlwod has appeared include Charlwood, Cherleswode, Charlewood, Charlwode, Charlwoode and many more.

 Early Notables of the Cherlwod family (pre 1700)

 Another 51 words (4 lines of text) are included under the topic Early Cherlwod Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Cherlwod family to Ireland
+Migration of the Cherlwod family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Cherlwod arrived in North America very early: Richard Charlwood who arrived in Virginia in 1658.